1. We have audited the attached Balance Sheet of Sambandam Spinning

 with the books of account.

-6. In our opinion, the financial statements comply in ail material
+6. In our opinion, the aforesaid financial statements pomply in all

-respects with the applicable Accounting Standards referred to in
+material respects with the applicable Accounting Standards referred to

-7. Based on the written representation received from the directors as
+7. On the basis of written representation received from the directors

-on March 31, 2010, and taken on record by the Board of Directors, we
+as on March 31, 2011, and taken on record by the Board of Directors, we

 report that none of the directors is prima facie disqualified as on